jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Paxos
 To avoid distributed entities from acting in an uncoordinated manner or failing to respond, Paxos, a group of *implicit leader-election* protocols, has been developed - in order to solve consensus in an asynchronous context.

 Paxos specifically solves the problem by giving all participants the ability to propose a value to agree on in an initial phase.
-In the second phase, if a majority agrees on a value, the process that initially proposed
+In the second phase, if a majority agrees on a value, the process that initially proposed the value becomes leader and agreement is achieved.
+This is repeated for each value in a sequence that requires consensus.

+#### Byzantine Fault Tolerance (BFT)
+Attacks and other deliberate disruptions do not follow the same patterns as benign omissions, timing errors or crashes.
+As a result, BFT is required to tolerate such entropy.
+Protocols that implement BFT use *coordinated replication* to guarantee correct execution of operations, so long as no more than $\frac{1}{3}$ of processes are compromised via an arbitrary fault.

+From a security standpoint, BFT proto